 Fighting Bacteria And Viruses

-Ginger has been shown to have antimicrobial, antioxidant, anti-carcinogenic, anti-inflammatory properties.
+Ginger has been shown to have antimicrobial, antioxidant, and anti-inflammatory properties.
 This makes it useful for fighting off infections from bacteria, viruses, and parasites (2).

 Reducing Inflammation And Arthritis Symptoms

 Ginger is thought to have similar anti-inflammatory properties as turmeric.
-It can aid in treating arthritis and other inflammatory conditions by reducing pain, swelling, and stiffness (2).
+It may aid in treating arthritis and other inflammatory conditions by reducing pain, swelling, and stiffness (2).

 Reducing Inflammation And Pain Associated With Menstrual Cramps

-Due to its ability to reduce inflammation and regulate hormones, ginger may be useful in reducing the pain associated with menstrual cramps.
-It also helps to balance hormone levels, which can contribute to a reduction of premenstrual symptoms such as bloating, moodiness, and irritability (2).
+Due to its ability to reduce inflammation, ginger may be useful in reducing the pain associated with menstrual cramps (2).

 Fighting Free Radicals And Cancer

 As mentioned above, ginger is rich in antioxidants.
-It also contains compounds responsible for cell death in cancerous cells.
-While more research is needed, ginger supplementation is thought to have anti-tumor properties and may help fight against breast, ovarian, skin, lung, kidney, and pancreatic cancers (2).
+While more research is needed, ginger supplementation is thought to have anti-tumor properties and may help fight against colorectal and other cancers (2).

 Read More: Lemongrass Tea Benefits, Side Effects, And More